-Pinellas County Department of Solid Waste (DSW) manages the county’s landfill, numerous recycling programs, and has one of the largest Waste-to-Energy (WTE) facilities in the country.
+Pinellas County Department of Solid Waste (DSW) manages the county’s landfill, numerous recycling programs and has one of the largest Waste-to-Energy (WTE) facilities in the country.
 Improper consumer actions stemming from misinformation and a lack of knowledge have been challenges to the recycling industry.
 COVID-19 has introduced additional challenges such as the cancellation of events and tours, reduction or prohibition of private-sector collection, and much more.
-During this year, HCP worked with DSW leadership and staff to understand current outreach and educational initiatives, ongoing services and programs, as well the impacts directly seen by the COVID-19 pandemic.
+During this year, HCP worked with DSW leadership and staff to understand current outreach and educational initiatives, ongoing services, programs, and the impacts directly seen by the COVID-19 pandemic.

 For the full research report, visit Pinellas County’s website.